mgaffigan/Rmg.Tds/Readme.md

 This project is a third-party, independent effort and has no relationship with Microsoft Corporation, based on public protocol specification documents.
-Microsoft� and SQL Server� are registered trademarks of Microsoft Corporation.
+Microsoft® and SQL Server® are registered trademarks of Microsoft Corporation.